MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 The first step in setting up state management is to define the classes containing the information to manage in the user and conversation state.
 The example used in this article, defines the following classes:

-- The **user_profile.py** contains the `UserProfile` class which stores the user information collected by the bot.
+- The **user_profile.py** contains the `UserProfile` class that stores the user information collected by the bot.
-- The **conversation_data.py** contains the `ConversationData` class which controls the conversation state while gathering user information.
+- The **conversation_data.py** contains the `ConversationData` class that controls the conversation state while gathering user information.

 The following code examples show the definitions for the `UserProfile` and `ConversationData` classes.